jw20191n/jw20191n/README.md

 # Hello 👋   👩🏻‍💻

 Hi, I'm Claire!
-I'm a software engineer who is passionate about creating technology to elevate people and promote learning.<br />
+I'm a software engineer passionate about creating technology to elevate people and promote learning.<br />
-🌱 I’m currently learning Angular and TypeScrypt on Udemy and would work on my own project soon.
+🌱 I’m currently learning C# on Udemy and will work on my project soon.

 Find me around the web 🌎:
 - Posting past projects on <a href="http://jiayiwang.co">Portfolio</a> :open_file_folder: